harshvinay752/RangeSlider/README.md

 This is the second version of this library.
 It is one of its kind widget for tkinter.
 When I was developing a tool for my college project I found that at the time no inbuilt or external tool is available for tkinter allowing range selection.
 However, range selection is a high demand tool specially for applications dealing with data visualizations.
 I would appreciate any developer from any community who wants to contribute to this project.

 I thank RWitak and Sebastian for contributing to this project.

-Being a graduation student, I am unable to work over it for long.
-I will try to release next version having more features as soon as possible.